gradle/declarative-gradle/docs/reference/migration-guide.md

 ```
 plugins {
-  // … existing plugins used
+  // ... existing plugins used
 }

-// … other imperative configuration
+// ... other imperative configuration

 mySoftwareType {
-  // …declarative configuration
+  // ... declarative configuration
 }
 ```